matt7salomon/matt7salomon.github.io/README.md

 # Recent Projects

 ### Legal Navigator (GPT4 chatbot):
+This was a 0 to 1 product ideation to deployment into production.
 Created a GPT4 based RAG using the langchain and azure ML ecosystem that would connect and vectorize thousands of files in different languages and respond to the customer's legal questions using those files.
 The chatbot would include the filename and the paragraphs where it got its answer from.
 The backend was using a FastAPI which was deployed in production in Posit-connect and the front-end was using chainlit and streamlit.
 The backend was using an Azure Search AI vector store and performing a innovative hybrid search which filters the irrelevant vectors quickly for a faster response time.
 > [!NOTE]
 > This product was sold to three different retailers and pharmaceutical companies.